Rev 02/10/2022

 In the dauer stage of the infective juveniles (IJs) in the soil, Photorhabdus spp. are carried in a specialized region of the intestine.

 The IJs invade the hemocoel of susceptible insect hosts.
 Bacteria are released in the insect hemocoel, where they overcome the insect's defense systems and produce numerous virulence factors such as hemolysin and cytotoxin.
-The insect host is killed.
+The insect host is killed, usually within 24-48 hours post-infection.

 The bacteria proliferate to high levels in the insect cadaver and produce diverse antimicrobial compounds that suppress the growth of antagonistic microorganisms.
 Photorhabdus spp. also secrete an array of exoenzymes that stimulate macromolecular degradation.

-Nematodes feed on the proliferating bacteria.
+Subsequent to the first generation, adult female body sizes of the nematode become smaller as nutrients are depleted.
 When nematode numbers become high and nutrients become limiting in the insect cadaver, nematode progeny re-associate with bacteria and differentiate into colonized, non-feeding IJs that emerge into the soil to forage for new hosts.
 (Kaya and Gaugler, 1993).

 (Kaya and Gaugler, 1993; Ye et al., 2018)